IFcoltransG/spotify-annotator/README.md

 Spotify trusts the names, albums and artists of any local song, so you're free to edit those to whatever you want.
 Even if Spotify thinks it's a song name, any human coming along will know what it really is: a message from you!
 When you've added notes at crucial points, simply copy and paste the inscrutable links back into a Spotify playlist.

-Everything *should* unfold as it should, but every so often Spotify crashes at that point.
+Everything *should* unfold smoothly, but every so often Spotify crashes at that point.
 Fear not!
 Just reopen Spotify and try again.